 Experts estimate that the replacement cost of an employee is approximately 1 1/2 times their salary.
 For example, a salary of $50,000 will cost $75,000 to replace.
 With the likelihood of turnover following your departure, just 7 employees following you out the door can cost the company over half a million dollars (and that’s a conservative estimate).

-As I reflect on my road to recovery this past year, there are many powerful moments that come to mind.
+As I reflect on my road to recovery, there are many powerful moments that come to mind.
 There were the ways in which I found peace, the steps I took to let go of the pain, and the beauty I found in gratefulness.
 But the truth is, for me, the moments with the greatest impact were the ones that helped me believe in myself again.

-Wherever you are in your career, I wish you success, peace, and most of all, good health.
+Wherever you are in your career or recovery, I wish you success, peace, and most of all, good health.